eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_linux.rst

         export LD_LIBRARY_PATH=/usr/local/lib/

-    in the console you use to run the *eProsima Fast DDS* instance, or permanently link your path with it, by typing:
+    in the console you use to run the *eProsima Fast DDS* instance, or permanently add it to your path, by typing:

     .. code-block:: bash